The discussion in the following paragraphs does not apply when

 options are honored for temporary tables.
 The exception is

 that to enable correct removal of temporary tables at the end

-of a session, a replication slave always replicates a
+of a session, a replica always replicates a

-regardless of any exclusion rules that would normally apply
+any exclusion rules that would normally apply for the

 A recommended practice when using statement-based or

 mixed-format replication is to designate a prefix for exclusive